shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 | Nature of narrator's utterance act with regards to story world facts | **Representing** (represents already exiting story and world) | **Stipulating**  (stipulates story through narrating)

+- a character telling another character's story,
+- an unreliable character telling the story.

 ---